San Juan Skyway travels through the San Juan Mountains

-The road's winding design, providing stunning panoramic views, is very curvy and fun for a leisurely ride, so it pays to take it slow.
-And check weather conditions.
+The road is typically open all year round, with the occasional closure in winters due to dangerous weather conditions.
+The drive is a wonder to behold as you pass peaks that reach up to 14,000 feet.
 Any time of year is a good time to drive the San Juan Skyway.
 It simply depends on what you want to see and do.
 In the spring, waterfalls crash down the mountains as the snow melts from higher up.
 The summer brings dazzling displays of wildflowers.
 And in the fall, the trees put on their own show of bronze and gold leaves.
 If you love snow and winter sports, drive the Skyway in the winter for spectacular views and great ski resorts.

 Always check the weather forecast before you start your journey: adverse conditions are common as you travel through high mountain passes.
 Be prepared for summertime afternoon thundershowers and inquire about road conditions in winter.
 Many parts of the road have drop-offs that lack guardrails.
 The road features many switchbacks and steep parts.